Which Countries Speak Portuguese Language

 Several African heads of Portuguese-speaking countries are making the Portuguese language mandatory in institutions.
 So that their youngsters can learn the benefits of this language and develop a higher level of understanding.

 Additionally, African children will be able to speak a global language.
-Unfortunately, owing to the colonization, the ratio of Portuguese speakers in Africa is quite low.
+Unfortunately, owing to colonization, the ratio of Portuguese speakers in Africa is quite low.

 In Mozambique, there are almost 13 million speakers.
 Whereas in Angola just about 18 million people speak Portuguese.
 South Africa and Guinea-Bissau consist of a few hundred thousand Portuguese speakers.